 It is caused by two types of the herpes simplex virus - type 1 (HSV-1) and type 2 (HSV-2).
 HSV-2 is more common in women than in men.

-People become infected when they’re in contact with HSV through genital or oral touching.
-HSV-2 is predominantly transmitted through genital contact, but a person can get infected with HSV-1 through oral sex.
+People become infected through genital or oral contact with HSV.
+HSV-2 is predominantly transmitted through genital contact, but a person can get genital HSV-1 through oral sex.

 There is no cure for herpes and once contracted, a person will carry the virus for life.
 However, symptoms of the condition are perfectly manageable and people continue to live fulfilling lives despite carrying HSV.

 When you find out that you have herpes, it can be a shock at first.
 But having an STD is fairly common, so you don’t have to feel ashamed about getting medical help.
 It may not be much consolation, but herpes really could happen to anyone.
-Luckily, there’s a lot of support and advice available online and through healthcare providers to help you deal with a genital diagnosis and manage symptoms long-term.
+Luckily, there’s a lot of support and advice available online and through healthcare providers to help you deal with the diagnosis and manage the symptoms.
 But what are the symptoms?

 It can take around 4 days for symptoms to show up after you’ve contracted HSV.

-Here’s the good news: herpes is not deadly.
-Outbreaks may be unpleasant and annoying at times.
+Here’s the good news: herpes is not deadly athough outbreaks may be painful and unpleasant.
 Patients can also feel embarrassed about their symptoms, especially if they’re dating.

-The first time you experience a herpes breakout, your symptoms could be worse and last longer to heal.
-Subsequent breakouts have been shown to be less severe.
+The first time you experience a herpes breakout, your symptoms could be worse and last longer than with subsequent breakouts, which are normally less severe.

 If you’ve been diagnosed with herpes, your doctor will usually discuss a treatment plan with you.
 Genital herpes outbreaks can usually be controlled by taking antiviral medication such as acyclovir.
 These drugs can help reduce the pain and discomfort of an outbreak.

 Most patients will take antiviral medication for a duration of 7 to 10 days only after an outbreak has occurred.
-If you experience frequent outbreaks, you can take antivirals daily to prevent flare-ups.
+If you experience frequent outbreaks, you can take antivirals daily to prevent flare-ups altogether.

-Genital herpes usually lasts between 2 to 3 weeks to heal completely.
+Lesions from genital herpes usually take between 2 to 3 weeks to heal completely.

 There are several self-care strategies to minimize discomfort from genital herpes.
 These include:

 Prevention of outbreaks is another useful approach to living with genital herpes.
 Make sure you eat nutritious foods and get enough sleep to strengthen your immune system.
 Keep stress to a minimum.
-If you have herpes around your lips, avoid extreme weather (hot, cold, windy).
+If you have herpes around your lips, avoid extreme weather (hot, cold, windy) and direct sunlight.